Watch

 • Effective consequences should be immediate, consistent, mild and brief.

-• Communication and alignment with co-parents or caregivers is essential to maintain consistency.
+• Communication and alignment with co-parents or caregivers are essential to maintain consistency.

 Topics